Sitecore/docker-images/README.md

 [//]: # "end: stats"

 In this repository you will find the official Sitecore container support files.
 The `/tags/` folder contains the official tags list of all published images (see [SITECORE-TAGS.md](tags/sitecore-tags.md)).
+The `/deploy/` folder holds additional official Sitecore materials related to container deployment.

 Using this repository you can also build custom Docker images for the most recent versions of Sitecore.
 You can use this repository (preferably from a fork) from your build server and have it build and push images to your private Docker registry.
 See [INSTRUCTIONS.md](build/INSTRUCTIONS.md) for how to setup and build, and [IMAGES.md](build/IMAGES.md) for a list of all custom images currently available to be built.